British nuclear tests at Maralinga

 Between 1956 and 1963, the United Kingdom conducted seven nuclear tests at the Maralinga site in South Australia, part of the Woomera Prohibited Area about 800 km north west of Adelaide.
 Two major test series were conducted: Operation Buffalo in 1956 and Operation Antler the following year.
 Approximate weapon yields ranged from 1 to 27 ktonTNT.
 The Maralinga site was also used for minor trials, tests of nuclear weapons components not involving nuclear explosions.
-Kittens were trials of neutron initiators; Rats and Tims measured how the fissile core of a nuclear weapon was compressed by the high explosive shock wave; and Vixens investigated the effects of fire or non-nuclear explosions on atomic weapons.
+The tests codenamed "Kittens" were trials of neutron initiators; "Rats" and "Tims" measured how the fissile core of a nuclear weapon was compressed by the high explosive shock wave; and "Vixens" investigated the effects of fire or non-nuclear explosions on atomic weapons.
 The minor trials, numbering around 550, ultimately generated far more contamination than the major tests.